Military advisor

 Military advisors or combat advisors are military personnel deployed to advise on military matters.
 The term is often used for soldiers sent to foreign countries to aid such countries' militaries with their military education and training, organization, and other various military tasks.

 Foreign powers or organizations may send such soldiers to support countries or insurgencies while minimizing the risks of potential casualties and avoiding the political ramifications of overtly mobilizing military forces to aid an ally.

 European advisors during American Revolutionary War

 The French Marquis de Lafayette and the Prussian Baron von Steuben offered key assistance to the Continental Army during the American Revolutionary War of 1775–1783.

 Soviet military advisors

 The Soviet Union deployed military advisors in places like Spain, China, and Angola.
 "The 1976 treaty of friendship and cooperation provided for Soviet-Angolan military cooperation in strengthening the mutual defense capacity.
 Moscow immediately provided weaponry and supplies, and some 500 military advisors."

 "The Soviet Union also sent about 1500 military advisors to China during this period [1937-1939].
 Included were some of the Red Army's best officers [...]
 Georgii Zhukov [...]
 Vasilii I. Chuikov [...]
 P.F.
 Batitsky [...]
 Andrey A. Vlasov [...].
 Like Spain, China served as a training ground for Soviet officers."

+The main and most important activity which the military advisors of the Soviet Union performed was organizing the Popular Army of the state.
+It was recognized as early as July 23, 1936, that the Republic would require a more united and structured military.
+With the help of Spanish commanders, military advisors of the time came to the decision that the disorganized militias which formed the Soviet Union's military could no longer function on their own, and their combination marked the beginning of the nation's Popular Army.

+Beyond their involvement in Spain, China and Angola, Soviet military advisers were deployed extensively throughout the Cold War in support of allied governments and national liberation movements across Eastern Europe, Asia and the Middle East, Africa and Latin America.
+Advisers served in countries like Egypt, Syria, Vietnam, Iraq, Ethiopia, Afghanistan, Cuba and Mongolia, where they assisted with military planning, organisation, training, logistics, weapon maintenance and the integration of Soviet doctrine and equipment into local armed forces.
+Depending on the mission, Soviet personnel included senior advisers, instructors, technical specialists and military attachés. some of whom accompanied local units during combat operations or helped operate sophisticated weapon systems such as air defense missile networks.
+By the 1970s and 1980s, the Soviet Union maintained one of the world's largest military advisory programmes, using these missions to strengthen allied militaries. support its foreign policy objectives and expand its strategic influence while avoiding the large scale deployment of Soviet combat forces in many regional conflicts.